twistapps/request-for-mirror-docs/_docs/11-license.md

 ## Summary

--   You can freely use Modula in both commercial and non-commercial projects.
+-   You can freely use Request for Mirror in both commercial and non-commercial projects.
 -   You can modify the code only for your own use and you cannot redistribute modified versions.

 ## Definitions